You’ve heard the term gentrification, and you may even have an understanding of what it means.

 And the good news is that you don’t have to get your timing perfect – the gentrification process lasts a number of decades.

-Gentrification is the rebirth of suburbs in the middle and in rings of our capital cities.
+Gentrification is the rebirth of suburbs in the middle and in the rings of our capital cities.

 Suburbs going through gentrification transform at a different rate than the broader property cycle.